 Many men today are struggling because of something their dads did or didn’t do.
 Our research shows that at least half of the men in America have mixed or unsatisfied feelings about their childhood.
 We have inherited behavioral habits, emotional baggage and family problems from our fathers.
 Maybe your dad didn’t put a gun to your head and pull the trigger, but you might perceive that he was trying to destroy your life or hold you back in other ways.

-But Chris’s story makes it perfectly clear: if someone in his situation can find a measure of healing from the physical and emotional scars of the past, then surely you can too.
+But Chris’s story makes it perfectly clear: If someone in his situation can find a measure of healing from the physical and emotional scars of the past, then it’s likely you can too.
 It’s never easy, but you can do it.
 You need to put the past into perspective so you can be the father your children need you to be.

 That leads to one more important point:

 A good measure of the healing Chris found as an adult came through his role as a father.